 Nathan's Hot Dog Contest: Chestnut declares he's ready to destroy competition

-NATHAN'S HOT DOG CONTEST: Chestnut declares he's ready to destro - KSLA News 12 Shreveport, Louisiana News Weather & Sports Miki Sudo, the three-time champion of Nathan's women's hot-dog eating contest, defends her crown on Independence Day at Coney Island.
+NATHAN'S HOT DOG CONTEST: Chestnut declares he's ready to destro - WTOC-TV: Savannah, Beaufort, SC, News, Weather & Sports Miki Sudo, the three-time champion of Nathan's women's hot-dog eating contest, defends her crown on Independence Day at Coney Island.
 Joey "Jaws" Chestnut stands on the precipice of unprecedented greatness in the moments before the 92nd annual Nathan's Hot Dog Eating Contest.

 Add your comments below